 The health and safety of our community is our top concern, and we are doing our part to help contain the spread of this virus.
 We are making daily assessments based on Public Health’s guidance, and we will do our best to communicate any changes in our operations as quickly as possible.

-Our City staff have been participating in twice-weekly calls with Washington Recreation and Park Association (WRPA) directors throughout our state and Oregon to discuss the response and action plans as they pertain to facility closures and program offerings.
+Our City staff have been participating in regular calls with Washington Recreation and Park Association (WRPA) directors throughout our state and Oregon to discuss the response and action plans as they pertain to facility closures and program offerings.

 The city’s field personnel are working alternative schedules to maintain the city’s water, sewer, storm and roadway systems.
 They will continue to follow recommended COVID-19 health and safety protocols in the conduct of their daily work (hand washing, social distancing, etc.).